 The Glickman Urological & Kidney Institute publishes Research Notes to provide an overview of our clinical, translational, health services and basic science research toward the improvement of patients’ lives.

-In part because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, our urology and nephrology specialties have been recognized as the No. 2 programs in the nation by U.S. News & World Report.
+In part because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, our urology specialty ranked No. 1 and our nephrology specialty ranked No. 2 in the nation by U.S. News & World Report.

 We look forward to bringing you more reports in the near future about our exciting work.